lucazcruz/sql-translation-app/README.md

 ![](./screenshot.png)

-This is a [Next.js](https://nextjs.org/) made following the metrics established by Rocketseat in the bora-codar challenge #32
+This is a [Next.js](https://nextjs.org/) project made following the metrics established by Rocketseat in the bora-codar challenge #32

 ## Getting Started